2026 Mercedes C-Class Electric: Everything we know [Update]

-As Mercedes-Benz’s EQ range of electric vehicles continues to grow and expand into new segments, the German automaker still has not revealed a direct competitor for the BMW i4, Tesla Model 3, and the Polestar 2.
+As Mercedes-Benz’s EQ range of electric vehicles continues to grow and expand into new segments, the German automaker is yet to reveal a direct competitor for the BMW i4, Tesla Model 3, and the Polestar 2.

 Mercedes-Benz will fast-track its EV program to offer electric models in every segment.
-Mercedes-Benz Group CEO Ola Källenius, broke this news during the ‘Mercedes-Benz Strategy Update: electric drive’ on 22 July 2021.
+Mercedes-Benz Group CEO Ola Källenius broke the news during the ‘Mercedes-Benz Strategy Update: electric drive’ on 22 July 2021.

 By 2025, our customers will be able to choose an all-electric alternative for every model we make.